biotite-dev/biotite/doc/index.rst

 The ``structure`` subpackage enables handling of 3D structures of biomolecules.
 Simplified, a structure is represented by a list of atoms and their properties, based on `numpy` arrays.
-The subpackage includes read/write functionality for different formats, strucutre filters, coordinate transformations, angle and bond measurements, accessible surface area calculation, structure superimposition and more.
+The subpackage includes read/write functionality for different formats, structure filters, coordinate transformations, angle and bond measurements, accessible surface area calculation, structure superimposition and more.